 A User’s Guide to Zoom Basics

 Increasingly, all kinds of events such as meetings, forums, workshops and talks are being held online.
-With the dramatic uptake of this format in 2020 we wanted to provide you with an introductory guide to using Zoom.
+With the dramatic uptake of this format in the past few years we wanted to provide you with an introductory guide to using Zoom.

 Zoom is a platform for video and audio conferencing.
 These online events might be hosted as meetings or webinars, which means in some instances there is the option for all participants to be seen and heard, and at other times only the speakers and hosts will be visible.

 Either way, there’s an etiquette to participating in these forums; simple things you can do to make your experience – and that of all participants – as valuable and enjoyable as possible.

 Head to https://zoom.us/ and sign up well before your event.
 Create an account and Zoom will send you an activation link to your nominated email address.